How immigration will change Brazil

 As we're stuck in traffic on Avenida Paulista, São Paulo's most famous boulevard, the cab driver interrupts our small talk, struggling to hide his disbelief and skepticism.
-"But why would you want to live here, in a third world country, rather than in Europe or America?"
-In the same way, fellow university professors politely inquire how many months I intend to conduct research in Brazil before supposedly returning to the safe and cozy environment of an American university.
+"But why, after having completed your education abroad, would you want to come back and live here, in a third world country, rather than in Europe or America?"
+Even after many years, fellow university professors politely inquire how many months I intend to conduct research in Brazil before supposedly returning to the safe and cozy environment of an American university.
 The notion that an educated foreigner would decide to pursue his or her career in Brazil - for purely professional reasons, that is - still strikes Brazilians as difficult to digest.
-There has always been the odd gringo who fell in love with a Brazilian woman and who ended up in Brazil, but they were numerically insignificant.
+There has always been the odd gringo who fell in love with a Brazilian and who ended up in Brazil, but they were numerically insignificant.
 For decades, going abroad was seen as the ultimate dream for young educated Brazilians.
 "Out there," (as Brazilians say when they refer to any place outside of Brazil's borders), was the place to go, so seeing young, mobile foreigners, who could find a job anywhere on earth, arrive and settle in Brazil can be outright disconcerting.
 Yet the number of foreigners is rising, largely in the private sector, lured by spectacular economic growth, competitive salaries and a more Western society than in any of the other BRIC countries.

 From a historical point of view, Brazil is, not unlike the United States, a country built on the backs of hard-working immigrants from Europe and slaves from Africa (although mixing with the native population was more common than in the US).
 Brazil is thus a true immigrant nation, and its rich history of recurrent waves of immigration from places such as Portugal, Africa, Italy, Germany, Poland and Japan have turned the country into the culturally and ethnically diverse melting pot that shaped its national identity.
 In the course I currently teach, my students' names point to ancestors from Japan, Hungary, Portugal, Italy, Germany, China, Lebanon, Spain and the Netherlands - a degree of diversity comparable to any major US university.